kubeflow/website/content/en/docs/started/installing-kubeflow.md

 When using the raw manifests, the Kubeflow community is not able to provide support for environment-specific issues or custom configurations.
 If you need support, please consider using a [packaged distribution](#packaged-distributions-of-kubeflow).
+Nevertheless, we welcome contributions and bug reports very much.
 {{% /alert %}}

 <a id="next-steps"></a>